leekshaffer/Epi-QEs/Raw Data/README.md

 # Epi-QEs/Raw Data
-Sources of raw data:
+The sources of raw data for each of the workshop analyses are described below.
+In some cases, the raw data are available through this repository.
+In other cases, links are provided to the original repositories.

--cholera: Replication data for Coleman 2019 (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3262234), Coleman 2024a (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3696028), and Coleman 2024b (https://doi.org/10.1016/j.socscimed.2024.116612), downloaded from https://github.com/tscoleman/SnowCholera on May 23, 2024.
+## cholera: Replication data for Coleman 2019 (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3262234), Coleman 2024a (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3696028), and Coleman 2024b (https://doi.org/10.1016/j.socscimed.2024.116612), downloaded from https://github.com/tscoleman/SnowCholera on May 23, 2024.
 Raw data files and .Rmd file to clean and compile these are included.
 The cleaning code was extracted by LKS from the .Rmd file.

 -zika: Replication data for Taddeo et al. 2022 (https://doi.org/10.4310/21-SII704), downloaded from https://doi.org/10.7910/DVN/ENG0IY on May 23, 2024.
 -- zika_Table2.tab: Data on Brazil birth rate in two key states in 2014 and 2016.